elephunk84/centralheating/README.md

 Iain's Central Heating Control

-This central heating controller requires WiringPi and WiringPi for Python to be installed.
+This central heating controller requires WiringPi, WiringPi for Python and RPi.GPIO to be installed.

 I use a script called at reboot by cron to start the script in a new Screen so that output is available in real time.